SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 **25 July- 15 August**

 Insert Tasks for the Website would be done in this period.
-Also, I could make the website layout a bit better as I know a bit of HTML/CSS as well.
+Also, I plan make the website layout a bit better as I know a bit of HTML/CSS as well.